Robjects-ROS/SmartVision/README.md

 1-	Edit the Files: Make the necessary changes to the required files.

-2-	Stage the Changes: Add the changes to the staging area: by running below code on the terminal or Git Bash: git add.
+2-	Stage the Changes: Add the changes to the staging area: by running this code on the terminal or Git Bash: git add.

-3-	 Commit the Changes: Commit your changes with a descriptive message: run the below code: git commit -m "Describe your changes".
+3-	 Commit the Changes: Commit your changes with a descriptive message: run this code: git commit -m "Describe your changes".

-4-	Push the changes to GitHub: by running below code in the Terminal or Git Bash: git push origin your-branch-name
+4-	Push the changes to GitHub: by running this code in the Terminal or Git Bash: git push origin your-branch-name

 *Replace your-branch-name with the given name for your branch.